theochem/iodata/doc/index.rst

 IOData is the HORTON3 module for reading and writing different quantum chemistry formats.

-Currently we support the following formats to varying degrees: **xyz, poscar, cube, CHGCAR, LOCPOT, fchk, molden, mkl, wfn, FCIDUMP, log,**.
+Currently we support the following formats to varying degrees: **XYZ, POSCAR, Cube, CHGCAR, LOCPOT, Fchk, Molden, MKL, WFN, FCIDUMP, CP2K ATOM output and Gaussian log**.
 See :ref:`file_formats` for details.
+IOData primarily focusses on correctly reading in wavefunctions from these file formats, where needed also correcting for common errors in the Molden and Molekel formats introduced by various programs (ORCA, TurboMole and pre-1.0 versions of PSI4).

 User Documentation
 ^^^^^^^^^^^^^^^^^^